espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Critical Hit_Fumble Deck/Critical Fumble Deck #43.md

 # You made 'em Tougher

-> The target gains [[Other Effects/Effect_ Resistance 5 to all damage|Resistance 5 to all damage]] until the start of its next turn.
+> The target gains [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Other Effects/Effect_ Resistance 5 to all damage|Resistance 5 to all damage]] until the start of its next turn.

 `Spell`